What material is commonly used for the lenses of periscopes?

 (d) Compressed air

-Which submarine often referred to as the “workhorse of the U.S. Navy”?
+Which submarine is often called the “workhorse of the U.S. Navy”?

 (a) U-boat